ysharma3501/MiraTTS/README.md

 - [ ] Release native 48khz bicodec

 ## Final notes
-Thanks very much to the authors of Spark-TTS.
+Thanks very much to the authors of Spark-TTS and unsloth.
 Thanks for checking out this repository as well.

 Stars would be well appreciated, thank you.